 \subsection{The Kodaira--Spencer map for spectral curves}

-We want to apply Remark \ref{forex} to compare the cohomology of the Hitchin fibration to the cohomology of relative compactified jacobians for versal families of spectral curves.
+We want to apply Remark \ref{forex} to compare the cohomology of the Hitchin fibration to the cohomology of relative compactified Jacobians for versal families of spectral curves.
 To verify the assumptions that $Z$ is a local complete intersection we need to describe the Kodaira--Spencer map for the family of spectral curves over $\ha_n$. {(An introduction to Kodaira-Spencer maps can be found in \cite[Section 3]{TalpoVistoli}, for the general deformation theory see \cite[Chapitre III]{Illusie}.)}

 For any point $a\in \cA_n$ we denote by $\cI_{C_a} \subset \cO_{T^*C}$ the ideal sheaf defining $C_a \subset T^*C$.
 Recall that embedded deformations of $C_a \subset T^*C$ are described by the cotangent complex